Ya-Foo/QR-register/README.md

 **Sign in with the wrong Google Account?** Delete the `auth/token.json` then run `src/main.py` again.
 > [!CAUTION]
-> Again, do not share this token to anyone (same reason as credentials).
+> Again, do not share this token with anyone (same reason as credentials).

-**QR code not registering?** Make sure the QR code is perpendicular to the camera and lighting is neither too dark nor too bright.
+**QR code not registering?** Make sure the QR code is perpendicular to the camera and the lighting is neither too dark nor too bright.

 **Running scripts is disabled on this system ERROR?** Open PowerShell as Administrator then type